Endo-Perio Lesion — Combined Infection Treatment Case

 Patient Profile

-34-year-old female with deep 9mm pocket on distal of maxilary first molar, persistent pain and swelling
+34-year-old Hermosa Beach resident with deep 9mm pocket on distal of maxillary first molar, persistent pain and swelling

 Clinical Challenge